Q&A: What to expect at COP29?

 During COP29, I anticipate we’ll hear more about how climate change is impacting destinations around the world and how the rising temperatures impact the natural resources that are the backbone of many tourist destinations and experiences.

-I also expect to hear about the efforts and readiness of the tourism industry and decision makers are not only working to mitigate and adapt to climate change, but how they are working collaboratively to address climate change.
+I also expect to hear about the readiness efforts of the tourism industry.
+Decision-makers are not only working to mitigate and adapt to climate change, but they are working collaboratively to address its impacts.
 For example, how are they sharing best practices that have worked in their parts of the world to create sustainable tourism destinations?
 Lastly, I expect to hear how tourists themselves are changing or are expected to change their travelling patterns and destination choices.

 Q: What’s the most important statement you expect to hear at COP29 around the future of climate finance?